OSC/ood-documentation/latest/_sources/reference/files/ood-portal-yml.rst.txt

 .. _ood-portal-generator-pun-pre-hook:

-PUN Pre Hook command is functionality to initialize things as root before the PUN starts up.
+PUN pre hook command is functionality to initialize things as root before the PUN starts up.

 Authentication information like OIDC tokens are not passed to OnDemand apps like the dashboard.
 This feature is useful when you need to use things like OIDC tokens in some initialization process before the PUN starts.
-For example, you can configure your ~/.kube/config with OIDC information with this feature.
+For example, you can configure your ``~/.kube/config`` with OIDC information with this feature.

 There is currently only one thing passed into this command and that is the username.
 It's passed as a named argument like so: ``--user USERNAME``.